Emergency Escape Requirements for South Jordan Basement Projects

 Do You Need A Permit?

-Yes.
-A basement remodeling permit is needed to build a bedroom, extend a window opening, or install an egress window.
+Yes, a basement remodeling permit is needed to build a bedroom, extend a window opening, or install an egress window.
+This also applies when adding an emergency escape requirements for South Jordan basement bedrooms.

 Ignoring permits may lead to: